SumitKumarCSE/OOPS/Notes.md

 ```
 If we do not override the pure virtual function in the derived class, then the derived class also becomes an abstract class.

+# Friend Function
-`Friend Function`: If a function is defined as a friend function in C++, then the protected and private data of a class can be accessed using the function.
+If a function is defined as a friend function in C++, then the protected and private data of a class can be accessed using the function.

 A class’s friend function is defined outside that class’s scope, but it has the right to access all private and protected members of the class.
 Even though the prototypes for friend functions appear in the class definition, friends are not member functions.